 Yes, you absolutely can grow edible flowers!
 In fact, edible flowers are better if you grow them yourself.
 This is partly because things taste better that way, but mainly because you can be certain that there were no chemicals used on them.

-Most of the flowers listed above are easy to grow, with a little instruction.
+Most of the examples listed above are edible flowers you can grow easily, with very little instruction.
 Roses can be a touch finicky but aren’t impossible to grow, and lilacs can get up to 15 feet tall, so make sure you have plenty of room for them.
 Consider how much sun and shade your garden gets, what type of soil you have, and how much rain you typically get when picking out flowers.
 Don’t forget that you can also grow flowers in pots, so don’t get too discouraged if your favorite edible flower’s preferences don’t match up with your garden.